Upper School

 Following weeks of extensive research and analysis of global issues, and led by the History Faculty, Freshman simulate debates on contemporary global issues during Austin Prep’s annual Model UN conference.

-Harvard Medical School Partnership
+Harvard Medical School Collaboration

 Passion Project